edubkendo/tower-docs/en/api/development/style-guide.md

 ## Remove trailing whitespace

+[todo] create a command to strip trailing whitespace.

 ## Use 2 soft spaces `  `, not 1 tab `\t`

 ## Use coffeescript array assignments